+Quick Arm

-Quick Arm Your installer will tell you if the Quick Arm method has been enabled on your system.
+Your installer will tell you if the Quick Arm method has been enabled on your system.
 Using this method, you can quickly arm your system without having to enter an access code.
 To quick arm:

 - 1. Check that the system is ready to be armed (Ready light is ON) - 2.
-Press 0. - The keypad sounds fast beeps. - The Armed light turns ON. - LCD5500Z keypads display "Exit Delay in Progress". - The exit delay begins and the keypad beeps once every second until the end of the exit delay. - 3.
+Press ()(0). - The keypad sounds fast beeps. - The Armed light turns ON. - LCD5500Z keypads display "Exit Delay in Progress". - The exit delay begins and the keypad beeps once every second until the end of the exit delay. - 3.
 Exit the premises through the entry/exit door.
 The system will be armed in Away mode.
 If you do not exit the premises, the system will be armed in Stay mode.
+This mode also applies to individual partitions.

-NOTE: Pressing () of will only arm the system.
+NOTE: Pressing ()(0) will only arm the system.
 To disarm, you must enter a valid [access code].
-See "Disarming Your Security System" on page 12.
+See "Disarming Your Security System" on page 11.